Harald-U/istio-handson/workshop/exercise2.md

 - Master status: Ready
 - Worker Nodes: 100 % Normal

-The overview also shows where the cluster was created (in coded form, see table [Single zones for classic clusters](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones) for a map): "hou01" is Houston, Tx.
+The overview also shows where the cluster was created (in coded form, see table [Single zones for classic clusters](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones) for a list): "hou02" is Houston, Tx.
 The free clusters are generated whereever spare capacity is available.

 Click on "Kubernetes dashboard" and have a look around.